 The rationale for the time period proposed above (specifically the contract term) with respect to the Services is to promote competitive tender submissions that allow service providers to realise a return on any capital investments undertaken with respect to the Services.
-GWRRG and the Councils expect that service providers will make capital investments in the form of processing infrastructure, and may upgrade existing resource recovery facilities and/or construct new facilities.
+GWRRG and the Councils expect that service providers will make capital investments in the form of processing infrastructure, and may upgrade existing waste and resource recovery facilities and/or construct new facilities (including more flexible and reliable landfill facilities).